knpuniversity/micro-symfony/knpu/logging-tools.md

 And third - if required - we need to configure the bundle.
 For that, go back one more time to the Standard Edition and find the [app/config/config_prod.yml](https://github.com/symfony/symfony-standard/blob/2.8/app/config/config_prod.yml) file.
-Copy most of its `monolog` configuration.
+Copy most of its `monolog` configuration, it's good stuff!
 Open up our `config.yml` and paste it in.
 Change `action_level` to debug to log everything.

 [[[ code('') ]]]